MPourjam/MSD-Documents/docs/source/Registration/sample_submit.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

-Now you have an Excel template with columns being the metadata you chose in previous step.
-For each row being each of your samples you need to provide the corresponding values.
+Now there is an Excel template with columns being the metadata chosen in the previous step.
+For each row that is a sample provide the corresponding values.

 .. note::
     Please be careful to open the Excel file with **English Excel** and **NOT** the **German Excel**.

-You can find the definition of each metadata entry below:
+The descriptions of different metadata entries are listed below:

 **Required Sample Metadata**